-These interim condensed consolidated financial statements have been prepared under historical cost basis except for employees' end of service benefits provision which has been valued by an independent professional actuary.
+These interim condensed consolidated financial statements have been prepared under historical cost basis except for employees' end of service benefits provision which has been valued by an independent professional actuary and financial assets and financial liabilities that are measured at fair value.
 All the amounts are presented in Saudi Riyal (SAR), which is also the functional and presentational currency of the Parent Company and rounded off to the nearest Saudi Riyal except for earnings per share.